 - Third, the landlord has to prove his or her right to evict the tenant to a judge and get an order signed by the judge allowing the eviction;

 - Fourth, the landlord must obtain a writ of possession and then pay the County Sheriff to go to the home and post the writ on the door giving the tenant 24 hours to vacate the premises (some counties have special rules as to when the 24 hours begins).
-Once the 24 hours passes, and the tenant hasn’t moved out, the sheriff will then evict the tenant.
+Once the 24 hour period has passed, and the tenant hasn’t moved out, the sheriff will then evict the tenant.
 At this time, any personal property left in the home will be removed by the sheriff, placed on the front lawn or in the street, and the locks can then be legally changed.

 What Can a Florida Tenant’s Rights Lawyer Do For You?